2021 Sponsorship Opportunities

 Commensurate with sponsorship level, you have the opportunity to include your logo on the event web-page, have your logo printed on each program distributed to event attendees, receive complimentary registrations to socialize with attendees, and more.

-Walks & Talks: As the first of many programs that will celebrate the 2022 bicentennial of Frederick Law Olmsted, Sr.’s, birth, TCLF is excited to introduce Walks & Talks in 2020, an initiative that invites participants to see the city through the eyes of award-winning landscape architects and practitioners in allied disciplines.
+Walks & Talks: As the first of many programs that will celebrate the 2022 bicentennial of Frederick Law Olmsted, Sr.’s, birth, Walks & Talks is a new initiative that invites participants to see the city through the eyes of award-winning landscape architects and practitioners in allied disciplines.
 Limited to 25 attendees and ranging from 90 minutes to three hours in duration, Walks & Talks are unscripted, mobile seminars during which participants are introduced to an array of built works, historic and contemporary, by thought-leaders in the design field who have a unique way of seeing the world, sharing not just what they see but how they see it.

 Commensurate with sponsorship level, benefits include recognition on the project’s web page, recognition on the project's launch e-blast and press release, and more.